xiangbuddha/-LB-Chinese-Poetry-Sentiment-/README.md

 # -LB-Chinese-Poetry-Sentiment-
 This is a sentiment analysis model fine-tuned from 'qixun/bert-chinese-poem' for analyzing sentiments in traditional Chinese poems.
 The model can identify 7 different categories.
 language: zh tags:

-BERT
-sentiment-analysis
-chinese-poetry
+Click here to view and use the model on Hugging Face：https://huggingface.co/Buddhafate/LB-Chinese-Poetry-Sentiment BERT sentiment-analysis chinese-poetry